 Sometimes what clutters your bedroom and your brain isn’t always a mess.
 Your environment as a whole can affect how well your brain is able to relax itself.
 Consider these forms of clutter that could be clogging your room and brain before sleep.

-- Electronic devices.
+- Electronic clutter.
 The screens of our computers, phones, tablets and TV’s emit a blue light that can activate the brain, making it more difficult to fall asleep.
-Try shutting down technology at least 30 minutes before bed and not leaving a device on the nightstand next to you.
-If you must sleep with it beside you, put it on silent and set it to only accept calls from certain numbers during your sleep time.
+Try shutting down technologyat least 30 minutes before bed and not leaving a device on the nightstand next to you.
+If you must sleep with it beside you, put it on silent and set it to only accept calls from certain numbers during your sleep.

-- Artwork and photos.
+- Artwork and photo clutter.
 Some artwork and photos can be intense and activate your brain rather than calm it down.
 Decorating with soothing, soft colors and peaceful scenes create a calming and inviting sleeping environment.

-- Messy spaces.
+- Space clutter.
 We can’t possibly keep everything neat all the time, but keeping the floor and surfaces as clear as possible can go a long way.
 Simple ways to limit clutter in your bedroom could include using a laundry hamper or implementing a designated junk drawer to place items you don’t have a place for yet.
-I like to use the 30 mins after turning off my TV to tidy up before bed.

 - Light clutter.
-The sun and moon are beautiful but can be a hindrance on your ability to sleep.
+The sun and moon are beautiful but they can also stand between you and a good night’s sleep.
 Before bed or a nap, close your blinds or curtains.
 Investing in black-out curtains can help eliminate any light creeping in.
 Another suggestion would be to install a dimmer switch to create softer and more calming lighting.
 Switching over to a softer light a half hour to an hour before bed helps your brain prepare for slumber.